-Take the high ground.
+- Take the high ground.
 If you identify your affiliation with Davidson College in your comments, readers will associate you with the college, even with the disclaimer that your views are your own.
-Remember that you are most likely to build a high-quality following if you discuss ideas and situations civilly.
+Remember you’re most likely to build a high-quality following if you discuss ideas and situations civilly.

-Be aware of liability.
+- Be aware of liability.
 You are legally liable for what you post on your own site and on the sites of others.
-Individual bloggers have been held liable for commentary deemed to be proprietary, copyrighted, defamatory, libelous, or obscene (as defined by the courts).
-Employers are increasingly conducting Web searches on job candidates before extending offers.
-Be sure that what you post today will not come back to haunt you.
+Individual bloggers have been held liable for commentary deemed to be proprietary, copyrighted, defamatory, libelous or obscene (as defined by the courts).
+Employers are increasingly conducting web searches on job candidates before extending offers.
+Be sure what you post today will not come back to haunt you.

-Branding and endorsements.
-Do not use the Davidson College logo, athletic logo, or any other Davidson College marks or images on your personal online sites.
-Do not use Davidson College’s name to promote or endorse any product, cause, or political party or candidate.
+- Branding and endorsements.
+Don’t use the Davidson College logo, athletic logo or any other Davidson College marks or images on your personal online sites.
+Don’t use Davidson College’s name to promote or endorse any product, cause or political party or candidate.

-Follow a code of ethics.
-There are numerous codes of ethics for bloggers and other active participants in social media, all of which will help you participate responsibly in online communities.
-If you have your own social media site, you may wish to post your own code of ethics or adapt an existing code already on the Web.
+- Follow a code of ethics.
+There are numerous codes of ethics for active participants in social media, all of which will help you participate responsibly in online communities.
+If you have your own social media site, you may wish to post your own code of ethics or adapt an existing code already on the web.
 Monitor comments.
-Most people who maintain social media sites welcome comments-it builds credibility and community.
-However, you can often set your site so that you can review and approve comments before they appear.
+Most people who maintain social media sites welcome comments; it builds credibility and community.
+However, you can often review and approve comments before they appear.
 This allows you to respond in a timely way to comments.
 It also allows you to delete spam comments and to block any individuals who repeatedly post offensive or frivolous comments.

-Link back.
-You are welcome to link back from your site to www.davidson.edu.
+- Link back.
+You’re welcome to link back from your social media to davidson.edu.